TalhaBinAfzal/create-tron-offline-wallet/README.md

 Make sure you have git installed if not get from here https://www.atlassian.com/git/tutorials/install-git

 ## Step 2
-Open cmd or powershelll in folder where you want to clode repository and copy following command git clone https://github.com/TalhaBinAfzal/create-tron-offline-wallet
+Open cmd or powershelll in folder where you want to clone repository and copy following command git clone https://github.com/TalhaBinAfzal/create-tron-offline-wallet

 ## Step 3